HumasLin/CSE6730-Project/README.md

 Simply run it using

-    python application.py, with parameters of system input manually
+    python application.py or python3 application.py on a qualified machine, with parameters of system input manually

-on PACE-cluster